 Unlike the Rift S, the Oculus Quest is a self-contained VR headset.
 There's no cable back to a PC, and all performance hardware is housed with the display and lenses.
 This makes the Quest a lot more portable and gives you a lot more freedom, though the Snapdragon 835 processor (CPU) understandably won't deliver the same performance as a full gaming PC.
-This means that the current Oculus Rift library won't be available on the Quest, though it's safe to assume that a lot of popular titles will be ported to the standalone headset.
+This means that the current Oculus Rift library won't be available on the Quest, though it's safe to assume that a lot of popular titles will be available on the standalone headset.

-Oculus Rift S vs. Oculus Quest: Tracking and Touch
+Oculus Rift S vs Oculus Quest: Tracking and touch

 Both headsets feature the new Oculus Insight tracking system, which works with built-in cameras and sensors on the headset itself.
 Insight scans your surroundings and identifies physical objects in space, and combines it with data from the headset's accelerometer and gyroscope, giving your exact positional data once per millisecond.
 You won't need any external sensors with either headset.